Floyd McKissick

 Floyd Bixler McKissick (March 9, 1922 – April 28, 1991) was an American lawyer and civil rights activist.
 He became the first African-American student at the University of North Carolina School of Law.
 In 1966 he became leader of CORE, the Congress of Racial Equality, taking over from James Farmer.
 A supporter of Black Power, he turned CORE into a more radical movement.
 In 1968, McKissick left CORE to found Soul City in Warren County, North Carolina.
-He endorsed Richard Nixon for president that year, and the federal government, under President Nixon, supported Soul City.
+He was an active Republican and endorsed Richard Nixon for president that year, and the federal government, under President Nixon, supported Soul City.
 He became a state district court judge in 1990 and died on April 28, 1991.
-He was a member of Alpha Phi Alpha fraternity.

 Politician and attorney Floyd McKissick Jr., is his son.

 Early life and education

+Floyd Bixler McKissick Sr. was born in Asheville, North Carolina, on March 9, 1922.
+He was the only son and one of four children of Ernest Boyce and Magnolia Thompson McKissick.
+He was named for a friend of his father, Floyd S. Bixler.

+When he was 13 years of age, McKissick was a member of a Boy Scout troop.
+The troop sponsored a skating tournament on a street in Asheville, and McKissick was assigned to look after the younger participants.
+When one of the children strayed into an adjacent street, McKissick followed him and brought him back to the starting line.
+Two police officers who had witnessed this began chastising McKissick.
+When he tried to explain what had happened, one of the officers slapped him.
+He continued trying to explain what had occurred, and when the officer attempted to strike him with his nightstick, McKissick deflected the blow with his skates, knocking the stick out of the officer's hands.
+McKissick was arrested and put on trial two weeks later.
+McKissick's father lied to the judge, telling him he had punished his son for his behavior, and the case was dismissed.
+As a result of the incident, McKissick resolved to become a lawyer, and shortly thereafter joined the National Association for the Advancement of Colored People.

-Floyd Bixler McKissick Sr. was born in Asheville, North Carolina, the son of Ernest Boyce and Magnolia Thompson McKissick.
-His participation with civil rights began with his NAACP membership at the age of 12.
-As a 13-year-old Boy Scout helping to direct traffic during a roller-skating tournament in his hometown, McKissick was pushed to the ground by a white police officer; this incident secured his involvement in civil rights.
-McKissick states, "I've been active in North Carolina politics I think since I was about sixteen or seventeen, in high school."
-One of his early protests was in his hometown, Asheville, NC, because the city refused to permit actor Paul Robeson to speak in the city auditorium in the 1930s.
+McKissick stated, "I've been active in North Carolina politics I think since I was about sixteen or seventeen, in high school."
+One of his early protests was in his hometown, Asheville, because the city refused to permit actor Paul Robeson to speak in the city auditorium in the 1930s.
 He graduated from high school in 1939, and in 1940 went to Atlanta to attend Morehouse College.
 After enrolling at Morehouse, McKissick joined the U.S. Army and during World War II he served in the European Theater as a sergeant.
 After the war, he returned to Morehouse College where he graduated in 1948.